 Thanks, Sprouts, for hosting such a fun evening at the Kitchen and the lovely introduction to Mineral Fusion. xoxo

-Disclaimer: I received compensation and products from Sprouts; however, all of the opinions and comments about the program are exclusively my own and do not necessarily represent that of the brand.
+Disclaimer: I received compensation from Sprouts; however, all of the opinions and comments about the event and brand are exclusively my own and do not necessarily represent that of the company.